GamalCode/Spring-crud/README.md

-# Spring-crud
+# Spring CRUD
-CRUD actions via SpringBoot, connection to PostgreSQL DB (DataGrip)
+App that uses CRUD (HTTP Requests) actions for existing records, with JUnit tests for validation and DataGrip for database management.